PedroMarianoAlmeida/offical-turbo-v1/README.md

 - [x] Add something on Home Page
 - [x] Add a Error page (when there is unexpected error, not the response false) - It is not pretty but it is done
 - [x] Add a button of "Keep suggestion" and the the placeholder will became the answer
+- [x] Create home page (or just Add the History first, because the plan is to put a feed of created images there)
+- [x] Add a Copy prompt button (then the user will be able to get the prompt and generate the image somewhere else) on Step 3

 #### Tech Debit

 - Add all shadcn components on package.json (this will solve by himself when I need to use some component)
+- Create the reachLimit validation in a single place (it is a simple comparison, but I did differently in layout and server side... so just a function of return userUsage > limit)